Ahead of its IPO, Madewell wants to dominate men’s closets, too

 Shoppers strolling past a new Madewell pop-up shop in Williamsburg, Brooklyn, might notice something a little different in the window: men’s clothes, and only men’s clothes.

 “We’ve had people ask about when we’d get into men’s since we opened,” says Joyce Lee, Madewell’s head of design.
 “It was a logical next step for us.
-We saw the need in the men’s market for pieces that were highly considered, but made to be worn every day, specifically when it came to denim.
+We saw the need in the men’s market for pieces that were highly considered but made to be worn every day, specifically when it came to denim.
 Since denim has always been at the core of everything we do, it was a no-brainer for us to play in the men’s space.”

 The first men’s collection, which was rolled out last September, was launched after two years of incubation, research, and design.
-Since then, Lee says, the brand has refined its point of view to focus for men’s basics that have the ability to look (and feel) special.
+Since then, Lee says, the brand has refined its point of view to focus on men’s basics that have the ability to look (and feel) special.
 “After listening to a year’s worth of feedback from our customers [on the] initial collection, our team has been able to really perfect this line,” Lee says.
-“The result is a collection that further articulates our perspective on what men’s wardrobe should include—easy pieces that aren’t boring and stand out.”
+“The result is a collection that further articulates our perspective on what men’s wardrobes should include—easy pieces that aren’t boring and stand out.”

 Those standout pieces include a quilted puffy coat (that can be packed into a travel pillow), a 100% cashmere sweater for less than $150, and an all-new jean cut: athletic slim (i.e., a slim fit that works for guys with muscular legs).